ZenXChaos/MapleStorySDLCPP/Tutorials/Tutorial03/README.md

 ### Animating a sprite

-In this tutorial, we will learn how to '''animate''' the sprite we displayed in the tutorial: [http://gamedev.ubersnip.com/index.php?title=Displaying_a_sprite '''Displaying a sprite'''].
+In this tutorial, we will learn how to '''animate''' the sprite we displayed in the tutorial: [Displaying a sprite](http://gamedev.ubersnip.com/index.php?title=Displaying_a_sprite ).

 Let's first create our source and header files. '''AnimatedSprite.cpp''' and '''AnimatedSprite.h'''.
 This is what our initial '''AnimatedSprite.cpp''' should look like.